 Insurance companies are businesses that offer protection against potential future losses.
 They do this by selling insurance policies to individuals and businesses.
 The premium that the policyholder pays is used to cover the company’s costs, including claims playouts and administrative expenses.

-Most insurance companies offer a wide range of products, including life insurance, health insurance, auto insurance, and homeowners’ insurance.
+Most insurance companies offer a wide range of products, including life insurance, health insurance, and vehicle insurance, and commercial van insurance.
 Some also offer annuities and long-term care insurance.
 In most cases, you can expect your insurance company to be there for you when you need them the most.
 For example, if you are in a car accident, your car insurance will help pay for the damages.
 If you get sick, your private medical insurance will help cover the cost of your medical treatment.

 Insurance companies serve both individuals and businesses.
 Individuals can purchase policies for themselves or their families.
 Businesses can purchase policies to protect their employees or their assets.